Daniel-KM/Omeka-S-module-Next/README.md

 items or media after a search without losing the search results.
 The helper is used by default in admin resources pages.

-#### Is home page

-Allow to check if the current page is the home page of the site, like in Omeka Classic.

 #### Current site (Omeka S v3, integrated in core for v4)

 Allow to get the current site in public view, that may be missing in some cases.